 To begin with, Sam is going to work less and I’m going to work more flexibly to give us 4-day weekends together as a family.

 Sam is cutting down his hours to work three days a week.
-He’ll work Tuesdays, Wednesdays and Thursdays and have a four-day weekend.
+He’ll work Tuesdays, Wednesdays and Thursdays and have a 3 day week and a 4-day weekend.
 For reference, Sam is a plumber/gas engineer and also does a lot of building work for my dad who runs a building firm.
 People have joked that working for his father-in-law must make it easier but, to be honest, I don’t think it makes any difference.
 My dad probably is a bit softer with Sam but he mostly treats him like any other employee.

 Things are a little different for me because I can basically work whenever and wherever I have internet connection.
 And my definition of ‘work’ is also a bit hazy.
 I mean, a 4-day holiday to Paris is technically work so my boundaries are always going to be a little blurry.